ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 When I was seven years of age she asked me
 not to drink, and thenI made a resolution of
 total abstinence; and that I have adhered to it
-tbrough all time, I owe to my mother.
+tbrough all time, I owe to my mother.”
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_revolution_1868-10-29_2_17&#0036;10/pct:7.057416,15.386285,24.551435,14.539931/600,/0/default.jpg"/>
 </td>